Governors

 Colin Hayfield

-Colin Hayfield, BSc(Econ) FCA joined the Governing Body in 1999 and was Chairman from 2007 to 2022.He is a chartered accountant with over thirty five years’ experience in the financial management of preparatory schools.
+Colin Hayfield, Joined the Governing Body in 1999 and was Chairman from 2007 to 2022.
+He is a chartered accountant with forty years experience in the financial management of preparatory schools.

-Colin is a director of Keen & Toms Holdings Limited, the Hypnos bed group, and Treasurer of The Pace Centre in Aylesbury.
+Colin has been Chairman of Governors at High March School in Beaconsfield since 2011; he is a director of Keen & Toms Holdings Limited, the Hypnos bed group, and a Trustee of numerous charities, including The Pace Centre in Buckinghamshire and Prior’s Court Foundation in Berkshire.

 Michael Andrews